wp-plugins/echo1-consulting-inital-js-avatar/readme.txt

 * iOS Safari 3.2+
 * Android Browser 3+

+= Is this plugin multisite compatible? =
+Yes, you can activate this plugin at the site, or network-level.
+Site administrators can enable or disable use of the initial avatar under "Settings" > "Discussion" > "Default Avatar".

 == Screenshots ==

 1. This screenshot shows the first initial of the username being used as the avatar.